vespa-engine/blog/_posts/2021-05-25-pretrained-transformer-language-models-for-search-part-2.md

 }
 </pre>

 The mini_document_embedding tensor is dense (denoted by *d0[384]*) and is of dimensionality 384 (determined by the Transformer model we use, and possible linear dimension reduction).
-We use float resolution (4 bytes) for the tensor cell values (valid choises are double, bfloat16 and int8).
-We also define *HNSW* index for the field, and we set 2 HNSW indexing parameters which is a accuracy versus performance tradeoff.
+We use float resolution (4 bytes) for the tensor cell values (valid choices are double, bfloat16 and int8).
+We also define *HNSW* index for the field, and we set 2 HNSW indexing parameters which is an accuracy versus performance tradeoff.
 See [HNSW](https://docs.vespa.ai/en/approximate-nn-hnsw.html) for details.
 Accuracy is typically measured by recall@k comparing brute force nearest neighbor search versus the approximate nearest neighbor search at level k.
-The *dense* ranking profile specifies how we want to rank (or actually re-rank our documents), in this case we use the closeness ranking feature.
-Documents close the query in the embedding space is ranked higher than documents which are far.
-At indexing time we need to convert the passage text into the dense vector represenation and index.
+The *dense* ranking profile specifies how we want to rank (or actually re-rank) our documents, in this case we use the closeness ranking feature.
+Documents close to the query in the embedding space is ranked higher than documents which are far.
+At indexing time we need to convert the passage text into the dense vector representation and index.
 At  query time, we need to encode the query and use approximate nearest neighbor search:

 <pre>
   {